The Political Fix: Coronavirus will put all of India’s state systems to the test

 We’re taking a break from recommendations by readers and friends of the newsletter this week so that I can put in a word for other newsletters that you might find useful.
 This is not a comprehensive list, but each of these would be a useful addition to your inbox:

-- Pranay Kotasthane’s Anticipating the Unanticipated is an excellent weekly public policy catch-up, with solid analysis and useful reading material.
+- Pranay Kotasthane’s Anticipating the Unintended is an excellent weekly public policy catch-up, with solid analysis and useful reading material.

 - This trio of daily newsletters for India, The Times Top 10, the Newsbury and Broadsheet, all have slightly different approaches to giving you information everyday, but are all very useful.